Improved method to determine the $\Xi_c-\Xi_c'$ mixing: Numerical Results

 \section{Numerical Results}

 As shown in the previous section, one can determine the mixing angle by calculating the five quantities in Eq.~\eqref{eq:mixing_matrix}.
-In addition, one can also make use of $m_{\Xi_c}$ and $m_{\Xi_c}'$ and obtain the mixing angle through the simulation of the off-diagonal matrix element.
+In addition, one can also make use of $m_{\Xi_c}$ and $m_{\Xi_c'}$ and obtain the mixing angle through the simulation of the off diagonal matrix element.
 In the following estimate, we will adopt the latter strategy for an illustration.

-Our numerical calculations are based on the lattice QCD calculations with the gauge configurations generated by the Chinese Lattice QCD (CLQCD) collaboration with $N_f=2+1$ flavor stout smeared clover fermions and Symanzik gauge action.
+Our numerical calculations are based on the lattice QCD calculations with the gauge configurations generated by the Chinese Lattice QCD (CLQCD) Collaboration with $N_f=2+1$ flavor stout smeared clover fermions and Symanzik gauge action \cite{Hu:2023jet}.
 These configurations have been applied to explore different physical quantities as in Refs.~\cite{Zhang:2021oja,Wang:2021vqy,Liu:2022gxf,Xing:2022ijm}.

-For the estimation of the off-diagonal matrix element, we choose one set of lattice ensembles with the lattice spacing $a = 0.108 \rm fm$.
+For the estimation of the off diagonal matrix element, we choose one set of lattice ensembles with the lattice spacing $a = 0.108 \rm fm$.
 The detailed parameters of the ensemble are listed in Table \ref{tab: configurations}.
-The bare strange quark mass is determined such that the mass of $\eta_s$ is around $700 \rm MeV$, and the bare charm quark mass is tuned to accommodate the spin-average value of the $J/\psi$ and $\eta_c$ masses.
-More details can be found in Ref.~\cite{Liu:2023feb}.
+The bare charm quark mass is tuned to accommodate the spin-average value of the $J/\psi$ and $\eta_c$ masses, more details can be found in Ref.~\cite{Liu:2023feb}.
 The quark propagators are computed using the Coulomb gauge fixed wall source at one source time slice.
-By choosing different reference time slices, we perform $432 \times 20$ measurements on $\rm C11P29S$ ensemble.
+By choosing different reference time slices, we perform $432 \times 6$ measurements on $\rm C11P29S$ ensemble.

 \begin{widetext}

 \end{widetext}